jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But for your grand-kids to ever watch it on Netflix one day, _you_ have to make it happen first.

-The first lesson is like a story, you wan't win politics by watching it.
-To win, you just have to play the game, and reach for the power of modern technology.
+The first lesson is like a story, you can't win politics by watching it.
+To be Victorious, you just have to play the game by reaching for the power of modern technology.

 ## About the Author